ia-toki/osn-2018/osn-2018-pajel/description-en.md

 ### Description

 Pak Dengklek invented a new solitaire game for you called Pajel.
 This game consists of a grid of N rows and N columns.
+Rows and columns are numbered 1 through N.

 Initially, each square on the grid is white.
 You have to color zero or more squares with maroon (M) or blue (B), in such a way that you satisfy all clues on the outside of the four sides of the grid.

 Each square above the top side of the grid contains one of the following clues: